RebelToolbox/RebelDocumentation/development/compiling/compiling_for_x11.rst

 .. image:: img/lintemplates.png

-You don't even need to copy them, you can just reference the resulting files in the ``bin/`` directory of your Godot source folder, so the next time you build, you automatically have the custom templates referenced.
+You don't even need to copy them, you can just reference the resulting files in the ``bin/`` directory of your Rebel Engine source folder, so the next time you build, you automatically have the custom templates referenced.

 Using Clang and LLD for faster development
 ------------------------------------------

-You can also use Clang and LLD to build Godot.
+You can also use Clang and LLD to build Rebel Engine.
 This has two upsides compared to the default GCC + GNU ld setup:

-- LLD links Godot significantly faster compared to GNU ld or gold.
+- LLD links Rebel Engine significantly faster compared to GNU ld or gold.
 This leads to faster iteration times.
 - Clang tends to give more useful error messages compared to GCC.